atealxt/atealxt.github.io/_posts/2015-11-03-file-upload-server-progress-estimation.md

 data.percent += incr;
 ```

-Each time calling above codes the progress will increase a little bit.
+Each time calling above codes the progress will increase a little bit, accelerated speed depends on the exponent parameter.

-Parameter `progressServerDecayExp`: Server progress exponential decay (`x` in equation).
+Parameter `progressServerDecayExp`: Server progress exponential decay (the exponent of equation).

 ```javascript
 // test code